 Copenhagen is without any doubt a baby-friendly city.
 Read about the city’s attractions and places that provide you with all you need for you and your baby to relax and enjoy the big city life.

 Museums encourage parents to come with their children by providing them with changing facilities for the little ones and playrooms and activities for the older ones.
-SMK and Arken also provides parents with a pram to move around the museum.
-Many cafes and libraries have changing tables and play areas.
+SMK and Arken also provide parents with a pram to move around the museum.
+Many cafes and libraries have play areas and changing tables.

 I know that not everybody feels like venturing out in the city with a little baby, but the multitude of places dedicated to parents with kids and social acceptance for showing up in a museum or a café with a little child makes it a lot easier.
 I also found out that there are plenty of things to do once you are on maternity leave.
 I’ve tried baby swimming, sanserytmik/puslestik, which is a movement and sound workshop for children, baby-yoga and baby-pilates, baby cinema and sewing classes and I am sure there is still more to be discovered.